explodinglabs/superstack/README.md

 </p>

 The middleware layer of services can be swapped out as needed.
-Being lightweight multiple instances can be brought up locally for development.
+Being lightweight, multiple instances can be brought up locally for development.

 ## Installation